Instructions for Writing Reflective Essays

 In the reflective essay, the student will demonstrate their competency in two (2) of the degree-specific student learning outcomes, and develop a Professional Information Philosophy that is grounded in the learning outcomes.

 In the reflective essay, the student will discuss how s/he has developed as an information professional during the School.
-The student will discuss two (2) of the degree-specific student learning outcomes, and demonstrate how he/she has become proficient in these learning outcomes.
+The student will discuss two (2) of the degree-specific student learning outcomes, and demonstrate how they have become proficient in these learning outcomes.

 Of the two learning outcomes, one is randomly selected by the School, and is announced to students at the beginning of each semester.
-The selected learning outcome will be posted on the E-Portfolio website the second week into the semester, and will be included in the email sent to student body announcing the dates associated with graduation application and E-Portfolio submission.
+The selected learning outcome will be posted on the Graduation Assessment website the second week into the semester, and will be included in the email sent to student body announcing the dates associated with graduation application and Graduation Assessment submission.

 The student will choose the other student learning outcome to reflect on in the Essay.
-In the Introduction section, the student needs to clearly identify, justify, and cite the learning outcome he/she chooses to include in the E-Portfolio.
+In the Introduction section, the student needs to clearly identify, justify, and cite the learning outcome they choose to include in Graduation Assessment.

 Use of writing in the first person is encouraged.